codepath-ios-group/money-management-app/README.md

 **Required Must-have Stories**

-- [x] User can log in.
+ [] User can log in.
-- [x] User can create a new account.
+* User can create a new account.
-- [x] User can log out.
+* User can log out.
-- [ ] User can input an expense.
+* User can input an expense.
-- [ ] User can input a deposit.
+* User can input a deposit.
-- [ ] User can categorize expenses.
+* User can categorize expenses.
-- [x] User can see a budget.
+* User can create a budget.
-- [ ] User can see how much they've spent and earned.
+* User can see how much they've spent and earned.

 **Optional Nice-to-have Stories**